Main content start

 How did literature evolve from Chaucer to Toni Morrison, from a time before the printing press to our modern digital landscape?

-Stanford’s English curriculum features a team-taught, yearlong core sequence that traces the big picture of literature’s development from the Middle Ages to the present.
+Stanford’s English curriculum features a team-taught core sequence that traces the big picture of literature’s development from the Middle Ages to the present.
 Each class offers a lively exploration of key literary themes, movements, and innovations.
 English majors also learn critical tools for analyzing literature through three broad course requirements, in poetry, narrative, and methodology.
 Students gain a contextual framework and are prepared to take the department’s wide range of electives.

 English Major Core Requirements